ILIAS-eLearning/ILIAS/Services/User/README.md

 ## User Action Contexts

-To implement a context you also need a similar entry in yout service.xml or module.xml.
+To implement a context you also need a similar entry in your service.xml or module.xml.

 ````
 <?xml version = "1.0" encoding = "UTF-8"?>